XICLONER/Computational/README.md

 # Calculator :
 This is a calculator for calculate!

+# Convert celsius to fahrenheit :
+there is a formula for converting celsius to fahrenheit, this program is converts temperatures between different units.

 # Convert decimal to binary :
 ❗️**Hint :** This code able to convert numbers with maximum seven digits.